By: Chris ⎜ Last updated

 Reinefjorden Sjøhus, Hamnøy

-Hamnøy sits at the entrance to the Reine cluster, which means the same granite amphitheatre and fjord views but without the tour bus bottleneck that builds up in Reine village by mid-morning.
-Reinefjorden Sjøhus is a small, independently run property spread across restored fisherman's cabins, apartments, and a newer category they call Sea Houses.
+Hamnøy is right at the entrance to the Reine area, which means the scenery is the same mountains and fjord views as Reine, but without the tour buses that crowds Reine village by mid-morning.
+Reinefjorden Sjøhus is a small, independently run property spread across several restored fisherman's cabins and apartments.

-The Sea Houses are the ones to book as a couple.
-Four units (Veines and Tennes, two of each), built for two people, with floor-to-ceiling windows framing the fjord and the mountains behind Eliassen Rorbuer across the water.
-The interiors are modern and clean without trying too hard.
+The Sea Houses are the best rooms to book as a couple.
+There are four units (Veines and Tennes, two of each), built for two people, with modern, clean interiors, and floor-to-ceiling windows framing the fjord and the mountains behind Eliassen Rorbuer across the water.

-The cabins are self-catering, but unlike other self-catering options in the area, there are proper wellness facilities on-site.
-Two saunas built right on the waterfront, one small (up to 5 people) and one larger (up to 12), both looking straight across the Reinefjorden.
-A private jacuzzi can be booked separately.
-Afternoons and evenings fill up, so grab a morning slot if you want it to yourselves.
-The cold plunge is the fjord itself, accessed directly from the sauna.
+Two saunas have been built right on the waterfront, both looking straight across the Reinefjorden, and there's a private jacuzzi which can be booked separately.
+Afternoons and evenings fill up, so grab a morning slot if you want to have it to yourselves.
+After the sauna you can jump right into the fjord for a cold plunge.

-The property is small enough that it stays quiet even at full capacity.
-No reception desk to queue at, no breakfast buffet to navigate.
+The property is small enough that it remains fairly quiet even when operating at full capacity.
 Check-in is handled by a quick walkthrough with the host, and after that the place is yours.

 Reinefjorden Sjøhus: Modern rorbuer on the fjord

-The combination you choose shapes the whole trip.
-Here are three that work, depending on what you're after.
+The accommodations you choose shape the trip.
+Here are two that will work well depending on your requirements.

 Hattvika Lodge + Reinefjorden Sjøhus.
-Three nights of harbour life, fine dining at FANGST and Lofoten Food Studio, and a jacuzzi under the northern lights.
+First you get three nights of harbour life, fine dining at FANGST and Lofoten Food Studio, and a jacuzzi under the northern lights.
 Then three nights of near-total quiet in Hamnøy with the fjord filling the windows.
-This is the pairing that gives you the widest range.
-Start social, end silent.
 The drive between Ballstad and Hamnøy is about 50 minutes and covers some of the best scenery on the E10.

 Svinøya Rorbuer + Nusfjord Arctic Resort.
-Town first, wilderness second.
-Use Svolvær as your base for boat tours, gallery visits, and the Børsen Spiseri dinner you've been reading about.
-Then drive southwest to Nusfjord and spend the second half in a village where the loudest sound is the wind in the harbour.
-This combination also works best without a rental car for the first half, since Svolvær is the main hub for guided excursions.
+Here you have the town first, remoteness second.
+Use Svolvær as your base for boat tours, gallery visits, and make sure you have a dinner at Børsen Spiseri.
+Then drive southwest to Nusfjord and spend the second half in the remote resort village.
+This combination also works best without a rental car for the first half, since Svolvær has an airport and is the main hub for guided excursions.

-Lofoten is not cheap, and a couples' trip at the level described here is a mid-to-high budget undertaking.
-Rough figures for two people, six nights, split across two properties:
+Lofoten is not cheap, and a couples' trip at the level described here is a mid-to-high budget trip.
+Here are some guideline figures for two people, six nights, split across two properties:

-Accommodation runs from around 2,000 to 10,000 NOK per night for the cabin categories recommended above, depending on property and season.
+Accommodation can be anything from around 2,000 to 10,000 NOK per night for the cabin categories recommended above, depending on property and season.
+Staying at Nusfjord will put the cost in the higher end of the range.

-Meals vary.
-A tasting menu dinner at FANGST or Karoline runs 800 to 1,500 NOK per person.
+Meals can vary a lot.
+A tasting menu dinner at FANGST, Karoline or similar, will be from 800 to 1,500 NOK per person.
 A simpler meal at a pub or café is 250 to 400 NOK.
-With a mix of restaurant dinners and self-catered evenings (the cabins have kitchens), expect roughly 1,000 to 2,000 NOK per day for two.
+For mid-range meals, expect roughly 1,500 to 3,000 NOK per day for two.

 Car rental from Svolvær or Leknes airport is typically 1,000 to 2,000 NOK per day, depending on season and vehicle.

-Flights to Lofoten (via Bodø or direct to Leknes/Svolvær from Oslo on Widerøe) vary widely by season and booking lead time.
-Expect 3,000 to 5,000 NOK per person return.
+Flights to Lofoten (via Bodø, or direct to Leknes/Svolvær from Oslo on Widerøe) vary widely by season and how far ahead you book.
+You can expect somewhere around 3,000 to 5,000 NOK per person return.

-Total for a 6-night couples' trip: roughly 30,000 to 60,000 NOK or more (approx. €2,600 to €5,500) for two, depending on where you eat and which cabins you book.
+Total for a 6-night couples' trip: roughly 30,000 to 60,000 NOK or more (approx. €2,600 to €5,500) for two, depending on where you eat, where you stay and which cabins you book.
 That's not a budget trip, but for a honeymoon in one of the most dramatic landscapes in Europe, it compares favourably to what you'd spend on a week in Santorini or the Amalfi Coast.